Code obfuscation

 String obfuscation

-String obfuscation hides string by scrambling them in various ways.
+String obfuscation hides strings by scrambling them in various ways.
 It hides and replaces strings with a (for the human eye) innocuous or non-sensical representation of the string.
-The CPU will be able to de-scramble the string dynamically during execution, while an attacker would make little meaning out of the string from static analysis.
+The CPU can de-scramble the string dynamically during execution, while an attacker would make little meaning out of the string from static analysis.

 Is obfuscation alone enough?